Your Powerful Kitchen Sidekick

 Vitamin B12

-Found in fortified foods and supplements, this nutrient supports nerve and blood health.
+Found in fortified foods and supplements, as well as in nutritional yeast, this nutrient supports nerve and blood health.

 Your Vegetarian Pantry Essentials